3dcitydb/3dcitydb-docs/source/impexp/docker.rst

 ===============================================================================

-The Importer/Exporter Docker images support the following environment variables to set the credentials for the connection to a 3DCityDB instance.
+The Importer/Exporter Docker images support the following environment variables to set the credentials for the connection to a 3DCityDB instance (see also :numref:`impexp_cli_environment_variables`).

 .. warning::